Businesses have their work cut out when it comes to selling their products and services to schools.

 - On one side, you have purely outbound marketing – you contact prospects using methods like cold calls and cold emails.

-- In the middle, you reach them using social media advertising and content marketing (when they’re interested in a solution, but not necessarily your solution).
+- In the middle, you reach them using social media advertising and content marketing to schools (when they’re interested in a solution, but not necessarily your solution).

 - On the other side, you have inbound marketing – customers come looking for you because they’ve heard good things about your business via word-of-mouth.